History of the Boston Red Sox: 2011–12: Epic collapse and fall to the bottom

 After missing the playoffs in 2010, the Red Sox made a statement in the 2010–11 offseason, acquiring first baseman Adrián González, outfielder Carl Crawford, and relief pitchers Bobby Jenks, Andrew Miller, Matt Albers, and Dan Wheeler.
 However, the Red Sox lost their first 6 regular season games, and 10 of their first 12 games.

 Although the Red Sox recovered from their early-season struggles, the pitching staff was plagued by injuries and underachievement throughout the year.
 Veteran starter John Lackey spent significant time on the disabled list, while also having one of the worst seasons by a Red Sox starting pitcher ever, posting a 6.41 ERA and 1.62 WHIP. Érik Bédard was obtained from the Seattle Mariners on July 31, but also had injury issues.
 Ace pitchers Jon Lester and Josh Beckett and rookie Kyle Weiland proved ineffective down the stretch as well.

 Despite the injuries, the Red Sox led the Tampa Bay Rays by 9 games on September 3, when their odds of reaching the playoffs peaked at 99.6%.
 After September 3, the Red Sox lost 18 of 24 games for a 7–20 record in September.
 On the final day of the season, September 28, a blown save by Jonathan Papelbon in the 9th inning coupled with a come-from-behind Rays victory over the Yankees eliminated the Red Sox from playoff contention for the 2nd year in a row.
 They finished the season at 90–72.

-After the season, manager Terry Francona and General Manager Theo Epstein left the organization after controversial reports of starting pitchers Beckett, Lester, and Lackey drinking beer, eating fried chicken and playing video games in the Red Sox clubhouse during their off days, while their team was losing most of their September games.
+After the season, manager Terry Francona and general manager Theo Epstein left the organization after controversial reports of starting pitchers Beckett, Lester, and Lackey drinking beer, eating fried chicken and playing video games in the Red Sox clubhouse during their off days, while their team was losing most of their September games.

-The Red Sox did not improve the following season, as they went 69–93 and finished last in the American League East for the first time since 1992.
+The Red Sox did not improve the following season under manager Bobby Valentine, as they went 69–93 and finished last in the American League East for the first time since 1992.
+During the season, the Red Sox traded Beckett, Crawford, González and Nick Punto to the Los Angeles Dodgers in order to go under the luxury tax.